HathorNetwork/hathor-wallet/QA.md

     1. Select the 'Always show' option and register the token.
     1. Navigate to the main screen and check that the `HIDET` token is being shown.
     1. Go to the 'About' tab.
 A line must be informing that the token is always being shown.
-    1. This line also contains a button to change this setting for this token.
+    1. This line also contains a link to change this setting for this token.
 Click it.
     1. Confirm that you do not want to always show this token.
     1. Navigate to the HTR token using the bar on the left.
     1. Check that the `HIDET` token is no longer being shown on this bar.